 On evaluating several WMS providers, we zeroed in on Apache Airflow.
 Airflow satisfies most of our needs mentioned above, and we’ve already onboarded tens of enterprise customer workflows onto the platform.

-In the following sections, we will cover our Airflow implementation and some of the best practices associated with it.
+In the following sections, we will cover our Apache Airflow implementation and some of the best practices associated with it.

 Broker: A 3 node Rabbit-MQ cluster for high availability.
 There are 2 separate queues maintained, one for SubDags and one for tasks, as SubDags are very lightweight processes.
 While they occupy a worker slot, they don’t do any meaningful work apart from waiting for their tasks to complete.